effervescent-shot/Trend-Topic-Analysis/README.md

 ## File Structure
 For security purposes Data is not published.

-Only the bets model is publish under LDA along with model checking scripts Notebooks are for data preprocessing and cleanup as well as reporting; numbered step by step.
+Only the best model is publish under LDA along with model checking scripts

+Notebooks are for data preprocessing and cleanup as well as reporting; numbered step by step.

 Scripts contains all the code written in Notebooks with proper comments.

 Papers folder contains articles read during the project; not each one of them appears as reference in the report